google/WebFundamentals/src/content/en/updates/2018/08/reportingapi.md

 ## Example server

 HTTP examples are great.
-Actual code is better.
+Actual code is even better.

 To see all this stuff in context, below is an example Node server that uses Express and brings together all the pieces discussed in this article.